MathiasVigouroux/PCBS_vigouroux/README.md

 # PCBS_vigouroux
-This is a GitHub to create the project for PCBS
+This is a GitHub to create the project for PCBS.
+The pages can be found on : https://mathiasvigouroux.github.io/PCBS_vigouroux/ Ans it is possible to launch the experiment online from : https://mathiasvigouroux.github.io/PCBS_vigouroux/Script_java/main.html
+For the moment only one tone is played on the online version.
+In the local version it is woking well.

+These experiments are smaller version of the real experiment.

 # Context